ahmadiehsan/personal_docs/docs/data_science/feature/reduction/tsne.md

-# T-SNE [Manifold] [Unsup]
+# t-SNE [Manifold] [Unsup] [Visualization]

 ## Description

-T-Distributed Stochastic Neighbor Embedding (T-SNE) reduces dimensionality while trying to keep similar instances close and dissimilar instances apart.
+T-Distributed Stochastic Neighbor Embedding (t-SNE) reduces dimensionality while trying to keep similar instances close and dissimilar instances apart.

 The basic idea behind t-SNE is to preserve the pairwise similarities of data points in a low-dimensional space, as opposed to preserving the distances between them.
 In other words, it tries to retain the local structure of the data while discarding the global structure.